Welcome to AIMAC Rio 2026

 Editorial Committee

-- Strategic Management: Thomas Paris
+- Strategic Management: Thomas Paris, HEC Paris, France

 Conference Organizer